iris-connect/iris-gateway/iris-api-generator/README.md

 		- `iris-api-location-service`: IRIS Location Service
 		- `iris-api-public-server`: IRIS Public Server
-		- `iris-api-sidecar-server`: IRIS Client SORMAS Sidecar as client against IRIS Location Service and IRIS Public Server
+		- `iris-api-sidecar-server`: IRIS Client SORMAS Sidecar as server for the IRIS Client Frontend
-		- `iris-api-sidecar-client`: IRIS Client SORMAS Sidecar as server for the IRIS Client Frontend
+		- `iris-api-sidecar-client`: IRIS Client SORMAS Sidecar as client against IRIS Location Service and IRIS Public Server
 		- `iris-api-client-frontend`: IRIS Client Frontend
-		- `iris-api-app-client`: the client implementation to be integrated in external apps (currently Java only)
+		- `iris-api-app-client`: the client implementation to be integrated into external apps (currently Java only)

 To make an operation specified in the OpenAPI definition available in generated server or client code, annotate it by the respective tag: